getodk/docs/odkx-src/tables-managing.rst

   - :doc:`survey-intro`

-ODK Survey is not required, but Tables and Survey are built to seamlessly integrate and support more robust Data Management Applications.
+ODK-X Survey is not required, but Tables and Survey are built to seamlessly integrate and support more robust Data Management Applications.

 .. _tables-managing-table-manager: